statistiekcbs/cbsodata4/README.md

 library(cbsodata4)
 ```

-Retrieve a list of all CBS / Statistics Netherlands tables with:
+Retrieve a list of all CBS / Statistics Netherlands tables with
+`cbs4_get_datasets`:

 ``` r
 # download the set of datasets